Enjoy Japanese National Holidays and Annual Events

 It will also give you a chance to learn more about Japanese history and culture.

-Please enjoy japanese life more through japanese holidays and annual events.
+Enjoy Japanese life more through Japanese holidays and annual events.